One of the most cost-effective marketing strategies involves using your current customers to spread the word about your brand.

 Made.com is an online furniture retailer based in the UK.

 They’re focused on selling original furniture designs at affordable prices, which they accomplish by cutting out the middlemen from the process and connecting consumers directly to designers.
-The most interesting part about Made.com’s referral program is that they gamified it with incentives.
+The most interesting part of Made.com’s referral program is that they gamified it with incentives.

 56. Pets: Pet Mountain’s referral program gives both Friends and Advocates 10% off when order is above $25

-Pet Mountain is the online leader in discount pet supplies, aquariums, wholesale dog supplies and so on.
+Pet Mountain is the online leader in discount pet supplies, aquariums, wholesale dog supplies, and so on.

 57. Sheets & Towels: Canningvale’s referral program gives Friends 20% off and gives Advocates store credits

-Canningvale is an online store that provides premium bathroom textiles, luxury bedding and beach towels at affordable prices.
+Canningvale is an online store that provides premium bathroom textiles, luxury bedding, and beach towels at affordable prices.

 58. Sit-Stand Desks: Flexispot’s referral program offers Advocates 10% of their Friend’s purchase amount